Protecting Your Loved Ones from Injury

 Use your cellphone for photographs, use notepads and pens to take notes, to record dates and times.
-Oftentimes, a calendar could help because it might help refresh the memory of a person you are trying to assess when recalling what happened and when.
+Oftentimes, a calendar can help because it might refresh the memory of a person you are trying to assess.
 Recording devices such as cellphones or a tape recorder can be critically important for somebody who is older or who may have some lucid moments and then some senile moments, you want to be able to capture the evidence of the person who has suffered while you can.

-If the nursing home knows that you are on top of things, that you’ve documented what you have already witnessed, you putting them on notice and writing them enough, will oftentimes have them attempt to remedy the situation because they understand that they are now being looked at closely by the family.
+If the nursing home knows that you are on top of things, that you’ve documented what you have already witnessed, they will oftentimes attempt to remedy the situation because they understand that they are now being looked at closely by the family.
 Make sure that you preserved any of this evidence including copies of any letters or notices.

 If you or a loved one has been seriously injured due to nursing home abuse in Buffalo, or Western New York, it is important to seek legal representation as soon as possible.
 Contact our personal injury law office for a free consultation.
 Our team of dedicated attorneys will fight to get the compensation that you deserve.